arnaavsareen/sift-website/README.md

 # SIFT - AI-Powered Manufacturing Compliance Platform

-A modern, responsive website for SIFT's AI-powered compliance monitoring platform designed specifically for small and mid-sized manufacturers.
+A modern, responsive website for SIFT's AI-powered compliance monitoring platform designed specifically for  manufacturers.
 Transform reactive compliance into proactive prevention with enterprise-grade safety and compliance tools.

 ## 🏭 About SIFT

-SIFT revolutionizes manufacturing compliance by bringing enterprise-grade AI technology to small and mid-sized manufacturers.
+SIFT revolutionizes manufacturing compliance by bringing enterprise-grade AI technology to  manufacturers.
 Our platform uses computer vision, predictive analytics, and automated documentation to transform compliance from a cost center into a competitive advantage.

 ### Core Platform Features